mattermost/docs/source/cloud/cloud-integrations/cloud-slash-commands.rst

 Built-in Commands
 -----------------

-Each Mattermost installation comes with some built-in slash commands that are ready to use.
-These commands are available in the `latest Mattermost release <https://about.mattermost.com/download/>`__:
+Each Mattermost installation comes with some built-in slash commands that are ready to use:

 .. csv-table::
     :header: "Command", "Description", "Example"